-Prior to applying for internship students must show adequate progress in the program and completion of key program requirements.
-Students must complete the Process Sheet for Approval to Apply for Internship and submit it for approval to their Doctoral Committee prior to applying for or requesting letters of recommendation for internship.
-See Appendix B for more information.
+Prior to applying for internship, students must show adequate progress in the program and completion of key program requirements.
+Students must complete the Process Sheet for Approval to Apply for Internship and submit it for approval to the Doctoral Committee prior to applying for or requesting letters of recommendation for internship.
+See Appendix B or the School Psychology Program Handbook for more information.